keni2006/Sphere-51x/README.md

 Potential Update to the Recovered 0.51a aka (0.52) Source given by Westy before he passed<BR>
 https://github.com/Sphereserver/Source-Archive/tree/main/0.52

+*TODO fix some problems with protocol,fix server crashes after using inccorect values and parametres in scripts *TODO make pvm and pvp points charge correctly by zones *TODO make mysql data store without SAVEWORLD

+18.10.2024
+Should be tested.
+Not working correctly now *TODO should be save in sphereworld like PVPPOINTS=VALUE New Feature: PvP Points src.pvpPoints

 SPHERESERVER 0.51x  WISHLIST  (3/17/21)
 -----------------------------